Embossed Business Cards

 16pt Jet Black

 16pt Smooth Matte Laminate

-Thinner and softer cardstocks show the detail of an emboss or deboss much better than thicker rigid stocks.
+Thinner and softer stocks show the detail of an emboss and deboss much better than thicker, rigid stocks.
 Uncoated stocks also generally hold these details better.

-That being said, greater depth of the raised area or impression can be produced with thicker soft stocks, like 40pt Cotton.
-Since the thickness will make fine details less visible, the design should be made more simple and bold with less fine detail.
+That being said, greater depth of the raised area or impression can be produced with thicker soft stocks, like our 40pt Cotton.
+Since the thickness will make fine details less visible, designs for emboss and deboss should be more simple, bold and have no fine detail.